 - South West Coast Path - This incredible 600 mile walk follows the coast from Minehead in Somerset, through Devon and Cornwall and onto the finish point at Poole in Dorset

 - Godolphin Estate - Enjoy a short walk around the estate surrounding this Grade 1 listed Tudor/Stuart mansion near Helston in Cornwall

-- Tregonning Hill - This walk climbs to Tregonning Hill in Cornwall.
+- Tregonning Hill - This circular walk climbs to Tregonning Hill near the town of Helston in Cornwall.